 Another myth is that devices such as washing machines and tumble dryers require the hot water to be on for them to operate correctly.
 This isn’t necessarily true and in the UK most dishwashers and washing machines are capable of heating the water themselves and only need to be connected to the cold water supply in a house.
 Another appliance not require any hot water is an electric shower since these tend to work by heating the water as and when it is needed.
-Again, for those individuals heating the hot water for these devices, then money is being wasted here since it isn’t necessary.
+Again, for those individuals heating water for these devices, then money is being wasted here since it isn’t necessary.

 Checking your hot water and boilers

-So, this is a good area to check on your own boiler especially if it is quite an old one and the insulation has been in place for a while.
+So, this is a good area to check on your own boiler and hot water system especially if it is quite an old one and the insulation has been in place for a while.
 If you notice that your hot water cools down quickly after it has been heated, then this may be costing you extra money in the long run.
-In these situations then it is worth getting the advice of a heating engineer to ascertain whether the hot water cylinder needs replacing or not.
+In these situations then it is worth getting the advice of a plumber or heating engineer to ascertain whether the hot water cylinder needs replacing or not.
 We stock both vented and unvented cylinders depending on the type of system you have got.
 In some cases it can be more efficient in the long run to simply buy a new boiler system.
 Especially if your boiler is very old because the latest models are more efficient boilers.
 A heating installer can help you ascertain whether you need a new boiler or not.

 It should be noted that this doesn’t apply to modern combi boilers since this type of boiler heats the hot water as and when is necessary and doesn’t keep it topped up in the same way as a traditional boiler would.

 So, in summary, if you’re been wondering whether to heat your hot water once or twice a day from scratch, or keep your central heating system and hot water ticking over, and saving some money is your primary consideration then you should consider just heating the water when you need it, as it is the most efficient way.